Imperial-College-Advanced-Hackspace/CDT-Physical-Computing/CDT-Physical-Computing-Course-Notes.md

 The image also shows the additional data protocols that can be accessed through some of the GPIO pins: [Serial (UART)](https://learn.sparkfun.com/tutorials/serial-communication), [I2C](https://learn.sparkfun.com/tutorials/i2c), [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi), Pulse width modulation ([PWM](https://learn.sparkfun.com/tutorials/pulse-width-modulation).
 We will actually use the I2C protocol to control an external circuit board for DC motors later.

+However, before we get to that, we need to learn the basics of Python programming.